Soreepeong/XivAlexander/README.md

 * By default, the client will let you input at 2.1s.
 * This addon will force the next input to be accepted at 2.0s.

+**Because of how it works, this addon is only a step away from flat out cheating.
+Changing parameters below the limit means you're effectively claiming that your latency is below zero, which is just impossible.
+Do NOT modify numeric parameters outside of opcodes, or you ARE cheating.
+You have been warned.**

 ## Third-party Libraries
 * https://github.com/TsudaKageyu/minhook
 * https://github.com/madler/zlib